NoeliaCI/Hangman-Game/README.md

 - The result screen appears when the game is over.
 - It displays  a different message depending on the result of the game.
 - It also displays the correct word and the player name in both messages.
-- It contais two buttons:
+- It contains two buttons:
   - New Game - leads to the category screen to start a new game.
   - Home - leads to the home screen.